maartensukel/urban-object-detection/README.md

 # Garbage detection using pytorch and YoloV3
 ## (Placeholder, work in progress)
 PyTorch implementation of a garbage detection model.
-This repositorie contains all code for predicting/detecting and evaulating the model.
+This repository contains all code for predicting/detecting and evaulating the model.

 This repository is a combination of the following repositories:
 * https://github.com/zhaoyanglijoey/yolov3